HerculesDeFiLabs/default-token-list/README.md

-# Camelot DEX - Default token list
+# HerculesDEX - Default token list

-This GitHub repo contains the default token list used in the Camelot interface.
+This GitHub repo contains the default token list used in the Hercules interface.

 ## Adding a token